degaart/scalable-font2/docs/sfnconv.md

 $ ./sfnconv -r "Cyrillic Extended-C" unifont.hex -r cjkunifiedideographs cjk.bdf console.sfn
 ```

-By default, the glyph in the first input file is used. you can replace glyphs from subsequent
+By default, the glyph in the first input file is used.
+You can replace glyphs from subsequent
 files when `-R` specified:

 ```sh